Jimmy Tarbuck: Personal life

 Tarbuck married Pauline (née Carfoot) in 1959.
 His best man was footballer Bobby Campbell.
-The couple live in Coombe, Kingston upon Thames, London, and have three children: Cheryl (born in 1960), Liza (born in 1964), and James (born in 1968).
+The couple live in Coombe, Kingston upon Thames and have three children.

 Tarbuck has often been nicknamed 'Tarby'.
-He is a Conservative Party supporter, and at the height of his celebrity was a prominent supporter of Margaret Thatcher and her policies, baking her a cake to celebrate her 60th birthday in October 1985.
+He is a Conservative Party supporter and at the height of his celebrity was a prominent supporter of Margaret Thatcher.

-Tarbuck is well-known as a keen player of golf, and was prominent as a competitor in pro-celebrity golf matches when these were televised.
+Tarbuck is well known as a keen player of golf, and was prominent as a competitor in pro-celebrity golf matches when these were televised.
+He is also a devoted supporter of Liverpool Football Club.

-In February 2020, Tarbuck revealed that, the day after his 80th birthday, he had been diagnosed with prostate cancer.
+In February 2020, Tarbuck revealed that he had been diagnosed with prostate cancer.

+On 15 May 2023, Tarbuck committed a series of driving offences, causing damage to vehicles while driving near his London home.
+The incident was reported to have occurred a few days after his sister's funeral.
+According to court documents, he pleaded guilty to a series of offences, including driving a mechanically propelled vehicle without due care and attention, failing to stop and give his name and address following a road accident and failing to report an accident.

+Sex abuse allegations

+In April 2013 Tarbuck was arrested over allegations of child sex abuse dating back to the 1970s.
+The evidence included six allegations made by six separate complainants.
+Tarbuck was released without charge in March 2014 because of "insufficient evidence".